Roger Maris: 1961

 In 1961, the AL expanded from eight to ten teams.
 In the expansion draft, the newly created Los Angeles Angels and Washington Senators were restricted to drafting players from AL rosters.
-The perceived result was that American League team rosters had become watered down, as players who would otherwise have been playing at AAA, if not lower, were now in the AL. The Yankees, however, were left mainly intact.
-In order to maintain a balanced schedule, AL owners extended the season from 154 games to 162 games in 1961.
-(The National League expanded its season to 162 games in 1962.)
+The perceived result was that American League team rosters had become watered down, as players who would otherwise have been playing at AAA, if not lower, were now in the AL. In order to maintain a balanced schedule, AL owners extended the season from 154 games to 162 games in 1961.
+(The National League expanded from eight to ten teams and its season to 162 games in 1962.)
 On January 23, 1961, an Associated Press reporter asked Maris whether the schedule changes might threaten Babe Ruth's single-season home run record; Maris replied, "Nobody will touch it ...
 Look up the records and you'll see that it's a rare year when anybody hits 50 homers, let alone 60."

 Yankee home runs began to come at a record pace.
 One famous photograph lined up six 1961 Yankees, including Mantle, Maris, Yogi Berra and Bill Skowron, under the nickname "Murderers Row", because they hit a combined 165 home runs the previous season (the title "Murderers Row", originally coined in 1918, had most famously been used to refer to the 1927 Yankees).
 As mid-season approached, it seemed quite possible that either Maris or Mantle, or perhaps both, would break Ruth's 34-year-old home run record.
-Sportswriters began to play the "M&M Boys" against each other, inventing a rivalry where none existed, as Berra would tell multiple interviewers.
-More and more, the Yankees became "Mickey Mantle's team" and Maris was ostracized as an "outsider" and "not a true Yankee."
+Sportswriters began to play the "M&M Boys" against each other, inventing a rivalry where none existed; in fact, the two men were friends and roommates.
 Mantle, however, was felled by a hip infection causing hospitalization late in the season, leaving Maris as the single remaining player with the opportunity to break Ruth's home run record.
 In the middle of the season, baseball commissioner Ford Frick (a friend of Ruth) announced at a press conference that unless Ruth's record was broken in the first 154 games of the season, the new record should be shown separately in the "record books", with some "distinctive mark" next to it indicating it had been done in a 162-game season.
 The asterisk as such a mark was immediately suggested by New York Daily News sportswriter Dick Young.
 In spite of its formality, Frick's so-called ruling was merely a suggestion: Major League Baseball had no direct control over any record books until many years later.
 As he closed in on Ruth's record, Maris received death threats and NYPD detective Kieran Burke was assigned to watch over him.